Gain Greater Control with VisionStory’s New “Preview Audio” and “Pause” Features

 3. Avoid Streaming Artifacts

-When audio is generated live to sync with video (a “streaming pipeline”), some AI voices may have slight volume inconsistencies at the start or end.
+When audio is generated in real time to sync with video (a “streaming pipeline”), some AI voices may have slight volume inconsistencies at the start or end.
 By using Preview Audio first, you can avoid these issues and achieve a more polished result.

-Common Challenges & Text Tips: While TTS technology is advanced, some complexities can still cause issues.
+Common Challenges & Text Tips: While TTS technology has advanced, some complexities can still cause issues.
 Pay special attention to:

 • Specialised or Technical Terms: Medical, legal, or scientific words may need extra punctuation or spelling tweaks.

-• Abbreviations: Make sure TTS expands or pronounces them correctly.
+• Abbreviations: Make sure TTS expands or pronounces them as you expect.

 • Currencies & Numbers: The narrator might read numbers in an unexpected way or skip currency symbols.

-• Heavy Punctuation: Full stops, commas, and colons can affect intonation and pacing.
+• Heavy Punctuation: Full stops, commas, and colons can affect how TTS handles intonation and pacing.

 If you notice any issues, simply edit your text, run Preview Audio again, and confirm it’s perfect before clicking “Generate Talking Video.”